DINA-community/String-Sysiphos/datamodel/datamodel_attributes.md

 Specifies the name of the site in which the device is located.
 <https://netboxlabs.com/docs/netbox/en/stable/models/dcim/site/>

-also Useful when conducting user behavior analysis where timelines come into play (local time zone)

 ### Time Source

 This attribute provides clarity on how an asset synchronizes its operations (e.g. NTP, GPS, Atomic Clock, Local Clock, etc...) as disruption of an external time source and associated drift could result in significant impacts.

+### Time Zone

+Useful when conducting user behavior analysis where timelines come into play (local time zone).

 ### User Accounts

-Useful in knowing which user account is expected to be most active, or if it’s expected to be accessed by many different users
+Useful in knowing which user account is expected to be most active, or if it’s expected to be accessed by many different users.

 ### VLAN